timescale/timescaledb-ts/README.md

 - [Getting Started](./docs/guides/getting-started.md) - A guide to getting started with TimescaleDB and this library.
 - [Working with Energy Data](./docs/guides/energy-data.md) - A guide to working with energy data in TimescaleDB.
+- [Working with Candlesticks](./docs/guides/candlesticks.md) - A guide to working with candlestick data in TimescaleDB.

 ## Feature Compatibility